 Having support through addiction is essential, but you need different kinds of support for different situations.
-Even if you have a family full of people who want to help, they aren’t necessarily the help you need.
+Even if you have a family full of people willing to help, they aren’t necessarily what you need.
+However, support groups for family members of alcoholics can make things easier by connecting you with others who are going through similar experiences.

 When you’re in the deep pit of addiction and need help to avoid using, you want someone who understands because they’ve been there.
 They know how to get you out of where you are.
-This is when support groups become vital.
+This is why support groups are vital.

 What Are Support Groups?